weedo3d/WEEDOX40firmware/README.md

 The community version firmware does not support the wfm format, so it does not support firmware upgrade via TF card.

+## Return to the official vesrion firmware

+Use WEEDOIAP.exe to flash X40_Vxxx_Community_to_Official.bin in the /Release directory.